srcspider/nightdragon/style.readme.md

 * Indentation should use tabs.

-* Don't use the public access modifier; it is unnecesary, verbose and makes the distinction between function and non-function as well as between static and non-static harder.

 * There are no if's with out braces.

 * There are no while, for, etc with out braces either!